 In other posters, women are simply seen as the diseased party.
 Concern that a soldier might pass disease to “pick ups” and “prostitutes” is unspoken.
 This is funny, given that the reason for this propaganda was sky-high rates of VD among soldiers.

 So “pick ups” and “prostitutes” were seen as vectors of disease.
 They were the guilty party.
 In contrast, wives are portrayed as innocent.
-Another example of the dividing of women into virgins and whores:Lisa Wade is a professor at Occidental College.
+Another example of the dividing of women into virgins and whores:Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.